selengecagin/e-commerce-website/README.md

 - **Database:** SQL Server for storing product, user, and order data.
 - **Authentication:** OAuth for Google and Facebook login integration.
 - **Payment Gateway:** Integration with a virtual POS service - IYZICO for secure transaction processing.

+## Contact
+For any inquiries or feedback, please contact the project maintainer at selengecagin@gmail.com.